ChickenProp/chickenprop.github.com/drafts/matched-betting.md

 <a href="/images/matched-betting/Pq_Ob_σ.png"><img src="/images/matched-betting/Pq_Ob_σ.small.png" alt="(Graph of P_q(O_b, σ))" style="width: 45%"></a>
 <a href="/images/matched-betting/Pf_Ob_σ.png"><img src="/images/matched-betting/Pf_Ob_σ.small.png" alt="(Graph of P_f(O_b, σ))" style="width: 45%"></a>

 These are slightly more distinct.
 Looking at these graphs, it seems that for a qualifying bet, having low $σ$ is more significant than having high $O_b$; but for a free bet, having high $O_b$ is more significant than having low $σ$.
-We'll make this more precise later.
+If so, that suggests you might want to be looking for different sorts of bets at each stage.
+(It is so, and we'll make it more precise later.)

 We can also look at $P_f - P_q$, the difference in profit between a qualifying bet and a free bet.
 This isn't particularly useful to compare bets: you place qualifying bets to get free bets, and you place free bets to get money, and if you're doing pure matched betting, I don't think you'll ever be asking yourself *should I place this bet free or as a qualifier?* Still, the difference is